qcserestipy/instagram-media-insights-swagger/README.md

 ## Getting Started

 1. **Review the Specifications**:
-   - Check `v24.0/swagger.yaml` for media insights
+   - Check `v24.0/media/swagger.yaml` for media insights and comments
-   - Check `v24.0/swagger-account.yaml` for account insights
+   - Check `v24.0/account/swagger.yaml` for account insights, stories, and media management
+   - Check `v24.0/access/swagger.yaml` for access token exchange
 2. **Generate a Client**: Use Swagger Codegen or OpenAPI Generator for your language
 3. **Obtain Access Token**: Get an Instagram Graph API access token from Facebook Developer Portal
+4. **Exchange for Long-Lived Token**: Use the access token API to get a 60-day token
-4. **Start Making Requests**: Use your generated client to fetch Instagram insights
+5. **Start Making Requests**: Use your generated client to fetch Instagram insights

 ## Authentication